Boundary rigidity, and non-rigidity, of projective structures: Proof of the rigidity theorem

-\end{prop} Before we proceed to prove these relations, it follows immediately that: \begin{coro} If there is a boundary point such that at that point $\alpha^0_\nu(p) \notin \textnormal{span}(\dd r(p))$ for at least one $\nu$ then, at that point:
+\end{prop} Before we proceed to prove these relations, it follows immediately that: \begin{coro} If there is a boundary point such that at that point $\Pi^0_\nu(p) \notin \textnormal{span}(\dd r(p))$ for at least one $\nu$ then, at that point:

 \end{coro} Theorem~\ref{ThmRigidity} follows: \begin{proof}[Proof of Theorem~\ref{ThmRigidity}] It follows from Corollary~\ref{VanishingCoefficients} that at the point $p\in \partial M$ satisfying the hypotheses of the Theorem, the $2$-jet of the diffeomorphism coincides with that of the identity map.
-By Lemma~\ref{2JetDeterminesPhi} and analycity\footnote{We discuss this point in more detail at the end of the text, see $\dagger$}, it follows that it must be the identity map. \end{proof} The rest of the section is devoted to the calculations that prove Proposition~\ref{PropEquationsABC}; we must express Equation~\eqref{ProjectiveTransfComp} for the different values of $i,j,k$.
+By Corollary~\ref{2JetDeterminesPhi}, it follows that it must be the identity map. \end{proof} The rest of the section is devoted to the calculations that prove Proposition~\ref{PropEquationsABC}.
+First, under a diffeomorphism, $\Pi^i_{jk}$ transforms according to: